-The New Democrat Coalition is made up of 90 forward-thinking Democrats who are committed to pro-economic growth, pro-innovation, and fiscally responsible policies.
+The New Democrat Coalition is made up of more than 100 forward-thinking Democrats who are committed to pro-economic growth, pro-innovation, and fiscally responsible policies.
 New Democrats are a solutions oriented coalition seeking to bridge the gap between left and right by challenging outmoded partisan approaches to governing.
 New Democrats believe the challenges ahead are too great for Members of Congress to refuse to cooperate purely out of partisanship.

 Overview of the New Democrat Coalition in the 115th Congress: